sovrynn/ecdo/1-EVIDENCE/physical-material/flood-deposits/channeled-scablands/README.md

-# Channelled Scablands
+# Channeled Scablands

 ## Scablands flood deposits

-The Channelled Scablands.
+The Channeled Scablands.

 Evidence of a deluge which has been put on ice.
 A widely accepted thesis, published exactly 100 years after Reliquoæ Diluvianæ, relegated to the deepfreeze along with every other item of non-uniforitarium evidence.
 Giant Current Ripples 60m wide and 2m high, created by water flows 50m deep, which carried boulders the size of churches kilometers across the landscape.
 Not once, but at least five times.